akayatgit/fastapi-project/SUPABASE_SETUP.md

-# Supabase Database Setup for User Profiles
+# Supabase Database Setup for Hotel Kiosk System

-This document contains the SQL commands to create the required tables for the User Profiles & Preferences feature.
+This document contains the SQL commands to create the required tables for the Hotel Kiosk system.

 ## Prerequisites